01 of 15

 Try Liquid Nitrogen Ice-cream

-Ice-cream is not just for small kids, I can assure you, or why do I still love it now and I'm way beyond teenage?
-London has many great places for ice-cream but my absolute favorite is Chin Chin Laboratorists in Camden where you get freshly-prepared liquid nitrogen ice-cream!
+Ice cream is not just for small kids, I can assure you.
+London has many great places for ice cream but my absolute favorite is Chin Chin Laboratorists in Camden where you get freshly-prepared liquid nitrogen ice cream!
 It's amazing to watch it being made for you and photos are allowed.
-I've explained the whole process on these three pages: what's it all about? what happens, and how to find them.
-It really is the coolest ice-cream around!Continue to 12 of 16 below.
+It really is the coolest ice cream in town!Continue to 12 of 15 below.

 Spot Celebs at Madame Tussauds